nilsjr/WoWMythicPlus/README.md

 ## Missing features

 - icons for affixes, class
+- links to raiderio, wowarmory
 - roles for each run
-- links to raiderio or wowarmory
 - Gear score
 - hover effect
 - more details